anontechnology/documentation/docs/tutorials/quickstart.md

     with open('my_encryption_file.txt', 'r') as encryption_file:
         encryption_key = encryption_file.read()

-    # 2 Replace 'my_decryption_file.txt' with the path to your decryption file
+    # 2. Replace 'my_decryption_file.txt' with the path to your decryption file
     with open('my_decryption_file.txt', 'r') as decryption_file:
         decryption_key = decryption_file.read()

     # Connect to the vault
-    # 3 Replace 'https://my.host:8080' with the web address and port of your vault server
+    # 3. Replace 'https://my.host:8080' with the web address and port of your vault server
-    # 4 replace '12345' with the api key (application key) of your application.
+    # 4. Replace '12345' with the api key (application key) of your application.

     vault = vizivault.ViziVault(base_url='https://my.host:8080', api_key='12345', encryption_key=encryption_key,
                   decryption_key=decryption_key)